simonesilvestroni/ssil-website/_posts/2023-01-25-duolingo-from-italian-to-english-is-not-good.md

 ## Who speaks like that in Italy?

 The amount of phrases that made zero sense in my native language was astounding.
 I'm not talking about Duolingo’s use of hyperboles: I do understand why they use phrases such as _the owl doesn't cook well_.
 I'm talking about sentences that were also wrong or extremely ambiguous from a grammar point of view.
-Most of my mistakes were caused by the confusion arising from this single issue.
+Most of my mistakes were caused by the confusion arising from this single issue, or from perfectly good answers that they deemed incorrect.

+An example:

+{% include pattern-figure.html image="/assets/images/duolingo-mistake-1.jpg" alt="Duolingo asking to translate the Italian 'Devo fissare una data?' and deeming wrong my reply 'Shall I set a date?'" caption="A false mistake" width="472" height="1024" %}

+{% include pattern-figure.html image="/assets/images/duolingo-mistake-2.jpg" alt="DeepL confirming I was right before" caption="DeepL confirming I was right" width="690" height="678" %}

+I'm aware that _do I need to set a date?_ isn't wrong, but I reported the mistake as false because my answer should have been accepted.

 ## Nobody in the UK speaks like that